 Now let’s dive in to see how you can apply it using luminosity masks.

-Similar to applying tonal adjustments with luminosity masks:
+Similar to applying any adjustments with luminosity masks:

 - Apply directly onto a luminosity mask

 - Painting a mask technique